matteogobbi/MGTextView/README.md

 MGTextView
 =====================

-`MGTextView` extends `UITextView` and fix the Apple bugs offering a couple of useful functionalities.
+`MGTextView` extends `UITextView` fixing the Apple bugs and offering a couple of useful functionalities.

 In details the 2 bugs it goes to fix are: